one-giant-leap/training-with-power/training_to_improve_endurance.md

-# Training to improve Endurance
+# Training to improve "Endurance"

 ##Suggested sessions to improve endurance